avecunk/cloud-native-mongodb/containerpilot-mongodb/README.md

 ## Current limitations

-- Removing another primary now will break the setup work: The current implementation of `manage.py` can't reliably clean-up stale replicas when there's no primary anymore
+- Removing another primary now will break the setup: The current implementation of `manage.py` can't reliably clean-up stale replicas when there's no primary anymore.
 - Data backups / snapshots are not implemented, yet.

 ## Advanced Configuration